STEVE SCHLISSEL Versus

 whatsoever; all worshiping of it, or God in it or by it; the making of any

-representation of feigned deities, and all worship of them, or service
+representation of feigned deities, and all worship of them, or service belonging

-other pretense whatsoever; simony; sacrilege; all
+whatsoever; simony; sacrilege; all neglect,

-has appointed.
+appointed.

 The